oscaroguledo/Erap/README.md

 # Erap
 ERP Framework ("Erap") is a robust starting point for building ERP systems using Django, offering reporting, dashboards, and admin elegance out of the box.
 It’s ideal if you want a flexible foundation.
 If you're looking for a plug-and-play, feature-rich ERP, you might consider alternatives like ERPNext or Odoo instead.

-A full-featured **ERP (Enterprise Resource Planning)** software is typically divided into several **core functional sections (or modules)**, each designed to manage a specific aspect of a business.
-Below is a structured list of **major sections in an ERP system**, especially one tailored for small to medium businesses, manufacturers, or service providers:

 ---

 <!-- ### 📦 **1.
 Accounting & Finance**